angelop-1602/probable-invention/Process/ProponentProcess.md

     *(Required if the study needs additional technical or specialized review.)*
   - Other Documents (if applicable)
     *(Additional instruments related to the study.)*

-  (Note: after the proponent finished the submission show a modal to show the Applicaiton code, indicate that save it to track their Application and indicate also that it is not their SPUP REC Code they can see the SPUP REC Code after the REC Chair Checked their applicaiton)
+**(Note: After the proponent finishes the submission, show a modal with the Application Code.
+Emphasize that this is their Application Code for tracking purposes, not their SPUP REC Code.
+The SPUP REC Code will be assigned by the REC Chair after the completeness check and will be visible in their application tracker.)**

 *To generate for future reference:*

-- **Application Code** (Document ID to track the Application)
+- **Application Code** (Auto-generated tracking code)
   - **Code Format:**
     `RECYYYYRC`
     - REC: Starting label
     - YYYY: Current year
-    - RC: Random 6 characters
+    - RC: Random 6 characters (letters and numbers)

-- **Initial SPUP REC Code**(Finilize by the REC Chair)
+- **SPUP REC Code** (Official protocol identifier assigned by REC Chair)
   - **Code Format:**
     `SPUP_YYYY_NNNN_TR_FL` where:
     - **SPUP:** Institution.